jacobdeichert/mask/CONTRIBUTING.md

 ## Submitting Pull Requests

-A final decision always must be made by a maintainer within an issue before work begins on a PR for the chosen solution.
-After a maintainer has signed-off on a solution, please leave a comment if you're interested in tackling it unless someone before you already has indicated so.
-Pull requests that don't have a corresponding issue may be closed.
+If you're tackling a larger feature or bug, please leave a comment on the corresponding issue unless someone before you already has indicated so.
+If there is no issue yet, please create one so it can be discussed, before you start working on a PR.
+This is to save you time and energy, and to ensure we're all on the same page with the chosen solution! 🙂

 Adding tests is highly recommended, though not always necessary depending on the scope of changes made.

-When submitting a pull request, please fill in all of the details within the PR template.